johnthagen/clion-cppcheck/README.md

 When run on header files directly, `cppcheck` defaults to C as the language, which will generate false positives for C++ projects.
 C++ projects should append `--language=c++` to the `cppcheck` options.

+## Development

+To run the plugin from source, open this project in IntelliJ and create a new "Plugin" run configuration.
+Running or debugging this run configuration will launch a new IntelliJ process with the plugin loaded into it.

+See this page for details: https://jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html

+To build the plugin for deployment to the https://plugins.jetbrains.com/, select Build | Prepare Plugin Module For Deployment.

 ## Releases